ACodingFish/LogitechGMouseFix/README.md

 Loading a LUA Script in G HUB: https://www.reddit.com/r/LogitechG/comments/aud8p6/lua_scripts_are_in_g_hub_but_how_do_they_work/

 # The Fix
+This fix, along with the macro fix works off of the idea of filtering.
+When using any input on a device, filtering (whether in software or hardware) is a standard practice.
+Software filtering for an input (such as a switch) is generally called debouncing.
+Debouncing is common in most devices to prevent duplicate inputs by reducing the amount of electrical jitter that is on the line.
+In some ways, it could be thought of as the software version of a capacitor, which would be used for hardware filtering.

 ## I. Before Starting
 If you have a mouse that is not the G502, don't worry.
 It can be done, it just will take a little more work in figuring out which button is which.
 I will get to that later.